hashstation/hashstation/INSTALL-Docker.md

 For debugging BOINC server, check if the hostname, protocol and ports are set properly on both server and client machines.
-With default settings, BOINC clients should connect to the project server at `http://127.0.0.1/fitcrack`.
+With default settings, BOINC clients should connect to the project server at `http://127.0.0.1/hashstation`.
 In case of connectivity issues, check that the hostname/IP are correct.
 Also, see if all daemons are running on the WebAdmin: System - **Server monitor** page.

-Also, you can check the `/fitcrack-data/logs` directory and browse logs of individual server components, e.g. WebAdmin backend log, Work Generator log, etc.
+Also, you can check the `/hashstation-data/logs` directory and browse logs of individual server components, e.g. WebAdmin backend log, Work Generator log, etc.

-For more advanced debugging, you may descend directly into the running Fitcrack container.
+For more advanced debugging, you may descend directly into the running Hashstation container.
 Check `docker ps -a` to see the container ID and type `docker exec -it <CONTAINERID> /bin/bash` to enter the shell.
-Check if the daemons are running using `service fitcrack status`.
+Check if the daemons are running using `service hashstation status`.
 Check if Apache is running using `service apache2 status`.
-The BOINC project installation is located at `/home/boincadm/projects/fitcrack`.
+The BOINC project installation is located at `/home/boincadm/projects/hashstation`.
 Apache configs are found at `/etc/apache2`.
-WebAdmin frontend is located in `/var/www/html/fitcrackFE` and backend in `/var/www/html/fitcrackBE`.
+WebAdmin frontend is located in `/var/www/html/hashstationFE` and backend in `/var/www/html/hashstationBE`.
 Good luck!

 ### Removing existing installation